Gattocrucco/lsqfitgp/docs/customs.rst

    {'caesar': 0.7311(14),'milton': -1.2688(14)}

-This time both means are around one and the standard deviations are the same.
+This time both means are around one.
-Moreover, if you look back at the previous result, you'll see that the standard deviations have decreased by more than a factor of 10, so it is definitely working better.